 Residential Tenancies Board

-- Services provided by the RTB
+- What does the RTB do?

-The Residential Tenancies Board was set up under the Residential Tenancies Act 2004.
-It was formerly called the Private Residential Tenancies Board (PRTB) but its name was changed to the Residential Tenancies Board (RTB), when approved housing bodies (housing associations) were brought under its remit by the Residential Tenancies (Amendment) Act 2015.
+It was initially called the Private Residential Tenancies Board (PRTB) but its name was changed to the Residential Tenancies Board (RTB), when approved housing bodies (AHBs) were brought under its remit in 2015 by the Residential Tenancies (Amendment) Act 2015.

 The RTB's main functions are to: